 When you're launching hundreds or thousands of ads, the real failure mode isn't "we forgot to install Pixel Helper."
 It's: inconsistent UTMs → broken GA reporting, wrong destination URLs → wrong pages tracked, and tracking breaks silently while you scale.

 AdManage helps teams bulk-launch campaigns with enforced naming conventions, structured UTM management, and Post ID preservation across Meta and TikTok.
+Running the same tracking checks on TikTok?
+The TikTok Pixel Helper guide covers the equivalent workflow there.
 That means your tracking infrastructure stays consistent even when you're shipping 1,000+ ad variations.

 Two internal resources that pair well with this guide